AnastasiosPas/AnastasiosPas/README.md

-👋 Hi, this is Anastasios.
+Hi trhere, this is Anastasios. 👋

-🌱 I am a Web developer.

-👀 Currently looking for a web developer's position in or around Amsterdam.
+I am open for a web developer's position in or around Amsterdam.

-📫 How to reach me ... emailto="tassos_pasalis@mac.com" 😉

 ### Languages and Technologies